kahypar/mt-kahypar/README.md

 -----------

 Mt-KaHyPar can optimize several objective functions which we explain in the following in more detail.
 ### Cut-Net Metric

 $$\mathfrak{f}_c(\Pi) := \sum_{e \in E_{\text{Cut}}(\Pi)} \omega(e)$$

-The cut-net metric is defined as total weight of all nets spanning more than one block of the partition Π (also called *cut nets*).
+The cut-net metric is defined as total weight of all nets spanning more than one block of the partition $\Pi$ (also called *cut nets*).

 ### Connectivity Metric

 $$\mathfrak{f}_{\lambda-1}(\Pi) := \sum_{e \in E_{\text{Cut}}(\Pi)} (\lambda(e)-1) \cdot \omega(e)$$

-The connectivity metric additionally multiplies the weight of each cut net with the number of blocks λ(e) spanned by that net minus one.
+The connectivity metric additionally multiplies the weight of each cut net with the number of blocks $\lambda(e)$ spanned by that net minus one.
 Thus, the connectivity metric tries to minimize the number of blocks connected by each net.